jcordovaj/TrialMatcher/README.md

 Clinical trial design often suffers from a major bottleneck: protocols are either too strict (leading to enrollment failure) or too lax (introducing confounding variables).
 Modifying a single threshold traditionally requires weeks of database re-querying and institutional review.

-TrialMatcher introduces Real-Time "What-If" Analysis (Sandbox Mode).
-Because our underlying MCP architecture processes clinical records as semantically mapped, vector-grounded entities rather than static relational tables, researchers and MDs can dynamically manipulate protocol variables and see cohort shifts, demographic impacts, and risk modifications in seconds without re-processing the entire dataset.
+TrialMatcher introduces **Real-Time "What-If" Analysis (Sandbox Mode)** .
+Because our underlying MCP architecture processes clinical records as semantically mapped, vector-grounded entities rather than static relational tables, researchers and MDs can dynamically manipulate protocol variables and see cohort shifts, demographic impacts, and risk modifications in **seconds** without re-processing the entire dataset.

+---

-Real-World Clinical Use Case: Re-defining Cardiogenic Shock Thresholds An investigator wants to optimize enrollment for an advanced cardiovascular trial based on the SCAI (Society for Cardiovascular Angiography and Interventions) shock stages.
+### Real-World Clinical Use Case: Re-defining Cardiogenic Shock Thresholds

+An investigator wants to optimize enrollment for an advanced cardiovascular trial based on the **SCAI (Society for Cardiovascular Angiography and Interventions)** shock stages.

-The baseline protocol defines inclusion for SCAI Stage C (Classic Cardiogenic Shock) as follows:
+The baseline protocol defines inclusion for **SCAI Stage C (Classic Cardiogenic Shock)** as follows:

-Mental status change, cool/clammy skin, or mottled appearance.
+1. _Mental status change, cool/clammy skin, or mottled appearance._

-Decreased urine output (< 30ml/hour).
+2. _Decreased urine output (< 30ml/hour)._

-Lactate level > 2.0 mmol/L.
+3. **Lactate level > 2.0 mmol/L.**

-The "What-If" Question:
+#### The "What-If" Question:

-"What happens to our available candidate pool, demographic diversity, and individual risk profiles if we relax the biochemical barrier and change the inclusion threshold from Lactate > 2.0 mmol/L to > 1.5 mmol/L?"
+> _"What happens to our available candidate pool, demographic diversity, and individual risk profiles if we relax the biochemical barrier and change the inclusion threshold from **Lactate > 2.0 mmol/L to > 1.5 mmol/L** ?"_

-Fragmento de código
+Scenario diagram:

 ```mermaid
 graph LR